-Our endocrine surgeons are skilled in the removal of adrenal tumors through small incisions in your back.
-This speeds our recovery, minimizes scarring, and lowers the risk of injury to abdominal organs.
-We use this technique for many types of adrenal tumors, including tumors which produce excess hormones, enlarged tumors, or cancerous masses that may have spread to the adrenal gland from other organs, such as lung cancer, colon cancer or ovarian cancer.
+Duke endocrine surgeons remove adrenal tumors and diseased adrenal glands through small incisions in your abdomen or back.
+The minimally invasive procedure speeds your recovery, minimizes scarring, and lowers the risk of injury to other organs.
+We use this technique for many types of adrenal tumors, including tumors that produce excess hormones, enlarged tumors, and cancerous masses that may have spread to the adrenal gland from other organs, such as the lungs, colon, or ovaries.

 CT or MRI are often used to determine the size and location of an adrenal tumor, which helps to determine if you need surgery.
 These tests produce detailed 3D images of your adrenal glands so your doctor can find any abnormalities and assess your anatomy.

 Once a diagnosis of your adrenal tumor has been secured, a surgical consultation is advised to determine if you need surgery or if you can be safely monitored without surgery.
 If an adrenal tumor is identified, a thorough evaluation is necessary to ensure that the tumor is not releasing excess adrenal hormones.
 This testing is very important and should include adequate imaging of the adrenal glands and the tumor.
 Our surgeons are experts in evaluating adrenal masses and can guide you through the process and help determine whether or not you need surgery.

 Duke Health offers locations throughout the Triangle.
 Find one near you.